Chesterfield mum-of-two struggles with the loss of £86 a month from Universal Credit uplift

 “I tried going back to work a few years back before my health worsened, but it was quite difficult,” she says.

-Her daughter’s condition is such that she needs a stable routine, which the shifts Maria was working didn’t help with.
+Her daughter’s condition is such that she needs a stable routine, which the shifts she was working didn’t help with.
+This added to Maria’s own ill health made returning to work impossible.

 When the Government first introduced the uplift at the start of the Covid pandemic Maria was grateful for the helping hand.